PlexiShard/Need-Moar-Materials/README.md

 Soon, we will have an extension pack called BlocksonBlocks and Steam City, if you would like more information, email us at PlexiShardStudios@gmail.com!

 ##Steam City
 Steam city is an optional extension pack, that also requires NMM core to function because of the blocks used.
-To install, go to "[Releases](https://github.com/PlexiShard/Xtra-materials-mod/releases)" in GitHub, and select the Steam City Extension pack *if you use the pre-release it may not work!*
+To install, go to "[Releases](https://github.com/PlexiShard/Xtra-materials-mod/releases)" in GitHub, and select the Steam City Extension pack, *if you use the pre-release it may not work!*

+The Steam City is a city that is very steam-punk styled, and you fight a boss there.
+To get there, you must create a Steam City Teleporter block.
+Remember, once you go there, you can't come back until you have beaten the boss, (sort of like The End).
+Once you get there, go to all the buildings to collect keys, and once you have all four keys, go to the main room to open up the door.

 ##Errors and Help
 If you need help, or want to report an error, please post an issue in the "[Issues](https://github.com/PlexiShard/Need-Moar-Materials/issues)" section on GitHub!